HP ENVY 6555e Printer Review

 Differences Between Sizes And Variants

 We tested the HP ENVY 6555e, which belongs to the HP ENVY 6500e series of all-in-ones.
-All variants in this series are identical in feature and performance; the model number simply changes slightly depending on the region and retailer.
+All variants in this series are identical in terms of features and performance; the model number changes slightly depending on the region and retailer.

 See our unit's label.